Nitinsoni03062024/Nitin.soni/_posts/2024-6-14-Open-Stack.md

 - Plugin architecture for vendor extensions eg. NetApp driver for Cinde

-> 7. **Orchestration Tool**
+> 7. **Orchestration Tool  (Heat)**

+ Heat is the main project in the OpenStack Orchestration program.
+It implements an orchestration engine to launch multiple composite cloud applications based on templates in the form of text files that can be treated like code
  Template based orchestration that support automatic creation of resources stacks

 > 8. **OpenStack Monitoring and Metering (CEILOMETER)**